david-mark-llc/jessie/README.md

 ## About Jessie's design

 Jessie has a flat API.
-It is just a list of functions.
+It is simply a collection of functions.
 Each function has many renditions.
 Each rendition is based on feature detection and testing.
 Let's take one example:

 `jessie.attachListener` is a function and it currently has two renditions.
-One rendition uses W3C compliant `el.addEventListener` and the uses Microsofts implementation `el.attachEvent`.
+One rendition uses W3C compliant `el.addEventListener` and the other uses Microsofts implementation `el.attachEvent`.

-Now some functions depend on other functions and properties.
+Some functions depend on other functions and properties.
 For example `jessie.attachBoundListener` depends on `jessie.attachListener` and `jessie.bind`.

 ## Dynamic API